srivatsanb-alt/fmMuleInterfaceCompare/docs/support_manual.md

 6. For good takt time, eta power factor should be higher, for fair scheduling priority power factor should be set higher.

-7. To reduce computation load due to optimal dispatch, max_trips_to_consider can be set to 5.
+7. To reduce computation load due to optimal dispatch, max_trips_to_consider has been set to 5.
 Optimal dispatch logic will be consider only the first <max_trips_to_consider> number of trips.
 Default is set to 5.
 This can be increaded to <number_of_sherpas per fleet> in case there are more than 5 sherpas
 ```markdown
 [optimal_dispatch]
 max_trips_to_consider=<number_of_sherpas per fleet>